The following resources are available in Career and Employment Services (CES) to assist you with your search.

 Tip: Set up a Job Alert in Handshake to be notified when on-campus jobs are posted!
 Need help with this feature?
 Drop by CES for a demonstration.

-Positions that most often become available include roles in: Dining & Conference Services, Facilities Services, Security Services, and jobs as Campus Visit Assistants, and Phonathon Callers.
+Jobs that most often become available include roles in: Dining & Event Services, Facilities Services, and Security Services; and jobs as Campus Visit Assistants, and Philanthropy Advocates.
 Most on-campus jobs are posted at the beginning of fall semester, in early November for spring term vacancies, and mid-March through late May for summer vacancies.

 Eligible students may pursue employment through the federally-funded and state-funded work-study programs for the academic year and/or summer.
 Eligibility is based on financial need and is determined through an application process with Student Financial Services.
 After a Federal or State Work-Study award is made, CES staff members are responsible for referring eligible students to positions on campus, or helping to arrange off-campus work-study jobs.